Plamena37/Plamena37/README.md

 <!-- ### 💁‍♀️ and not so basic but still...: -->

 ### 📚 Scratched the surface with:
--  Angular, Typescript, Redux Toolkit, NextJS, Firebase
+-  Angular, Typescript, Redux Toolkit, Tailwind CSS, NextJS, Firebase

 ### 🔖 Libraries that I'm using:
 - React Router
 - MaterialUI
 - Angular Material
 - Notistack
+- Framer Motion

 <!-- ### 👩‍💻 Currently learning: